-- Hard copies located on site at the school for the past 2 years. - Electronic copies are stored on the trusts shared drive for all previous years.
+- Where necessary hard copies located on site at the school for the past 2 years. - Electronic copies are stored on the compliance portal (My Compliance) and can be accessed by the Site Manager, School Administrator and Estates Team.

-8) Contractors:
+9) Contractors: